-I. DRAKE EDENS LIBRARY
+J. DRAKE EDENS LIBRARY

 Located at the center of the Columbia College campus, the J. Drake Edens Library provides a broad collection that supports the College's liberal arts curriculum and professional programs.
-Library resources are accessible though the library's website which provides access to the print and media collections, tens of thousands of full-text articles and other resources.
-Help locating and using materials is available from Reference librarians on the main floor of the library, by phone, e-mail, chat, or in person.
+Library resources are accessible though the library's website, which provides access to the print and media collections, hundreds of thousands of full-text articles and other resources.
+Assistance locating and using materials is available from peer mentors and Reference librarians on the main floor of the library, by phone, e-mail, chat, or in person.
 Students can also receive help with e-mail and Canvas accounts.
 The library is Wi-Fi enabled and has computers for students' use.
 Study rooms with whiteboards are also available for individual and small group use on a first-come, first-serve basis.
-A rolling whiteboard is available for use.
+Rolling whiteboards are available for use.
 There are areas with comfortable seating on all three floors of the library.
 The library has a photocopier (\$0.10 a page) and a fax machine.